PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 Similarly, the knockout genotype exhibited a comparable pattern.
 Control knockout mice served as the baseline, with relative gene expression normalized to 1.
 However, bleomycin-treated knockout mice showed a marked increase in gene expression, with approximately a 1.5-2 fold upregulation observed across all three genes (refer to graph 15-17).
 This increase may be attributed to the absence of SOCS3, resulting in a less regulated inflammatory response and enhanced fibrotic signalling within the lung following injury.
 Notably, this trend is consistent with observations from Main Study 1, further supporting the role of SOCS3 in modulating the fibrotic response.

 To further investigate the inflammatory component underlying these fibrotic changes, qPCR analysis of key immune markers was performed as part of Objective 2.
 The markers assessed included TNF-α, IL-6, IL-1β, and TGF-β.
-TNF-α and IL-1β are pro-inflammatory cytokines that play central roles in initiating and amplifying inflammatory responses.
-IL-6 is a multifunctional cytokine involved in both pro- and anti-inflammatory signalling, while TGF-β is a key regulator of fibrosis, promoting myofibroblast activation and extracellular matrix production.
+TNF-α (Jang et al., 2021) and IL-1β (Lopez-Castejon & Brough, 2011) are pro-inflammatory cytokines that play central roles in initiating and amplifying inflammatory responses.
+IL-6 (Scheller et al., 2011) is a multifunctional cytokine involved in both pro- and anti-inflammatory signalling, while TGF-β is a key regulator of fibrosis, promoting myofibroblast activation and extracellular matrix production (Frangogiannis, 2020).

 Across these immune markers, a generally consistent trend was observed, with the exception of IL-6.
 The control WT mice served as the baseline (normalized to 1), and bleomycin-treated WT mice exhibited a slight increase in relative gene expression compared to controls.
 However, these changes were minimal, with less than a one-fold difference, and did not reach statistical significance.
 Notably, IL-6 showed a decrease in expression following bleomycin treatment, suggesting a potentially distinct regulatory response compared to the other cytokines, potentially due to its dual role in both pro- and anti-inflammatory signalling (refer to graph 18).